leahbalter/political-campaign-networks/README.md

 This research began as a project for my Complex Network Science class (Math 168, UCLA, Spring 2018), which I have continued to study post-graduation.
+One of my main collaborators for is [Aviva Prins](https://avivaprins.github.io/), and we both thank Professor Mason Porter for overseeing this project.

 A network is a structure that comprises of entities and the relationships between them; if two entities in the network - two nodes of the network - are connected in some way, we say that there is an edge between those two nodes.
 An example of a social network is Facebook; each account is a node in the network, and friendships between accounts represent edges.
-Depending on how the network is defined, some edges may have more weight than other edges, thus representing the strength of those relationships.
+Depending on how the network is defined, some edges may have more weight than other edges, thus representing the relative strength of each relationship.

 In the project, I used data from the FEC (originally compiled by Andrew Waugh) to create committee-state bipartite networks in order to study senatorial general elections in 2008 and 2010.
 In this network, a node is a either a committee or a state, while an edge between a committee and a state signifies that the committee donated money to a senatorial general election candidate in that state, with the weight of the edge corresponding to the total sum of money that committee donated to candidates from that state.